Getting Support for Narcissistic Abuse & Help for NPD

 Living with a Narcissistic Family Member

 All areas of a narcissist’s life are affected by their condition.
-The need for narcissistic abuse support stems from the fact that loved ones with NPD can come across as demanding and selfish.
+The need for narcissistic personality disorder supportive therapy stems from the fact that loved ones with NPD can come across as demanding and selfish.
 Arrogance and a lack of empathy can make living with this person a challenge, especially when their inflated self-image affects your own sense of self.
 Working and romantic relationships can also be difficult, as the person with NPD will be unable to see a problem with their dysfunctional behavior and may blame problems on others instead of self-reflecting.

 Other issues that may arise from living with someone with NPD are extreme reactions to perceived slights.
 Because their focus is primarily on themselves, any criticism may be taken as a personal attack.
 This distorted thinking—without narcissistic abuse support—can leave the people around them in a constant state of exhaustion from walking on eggshells to avoid retaliation.
 The result is often a one-sided relationship where one person is constantly feeding into the narcissist’s demands for admiration while being too afraid to oppose their sense of entitlement.